Madonox/Roblox-RPM/index.md

 In order to use the plugin, just simply download it [here](https://www.roblox.com/library/7554839261/RPM-Roblox-Package-Manager)!
 If you wish to view the source code, you may do so [here](https://github.com/Madonox/Roblox-RPM).

+If you find a bug, you may report it on our [Discord](https://discord.gg/9uZYfJEYxV).

 **DISCLAIMER:**
 I am NOT responsible for any malicious code that you may insert into your game!
 I try my best to moderate the packages, but I am only one person so it takes time for me to delete malicious packages!